patrickbrett/xtJSON/README.md

 run();
 ```

-Note that invocations are async for consistency whether or note remote data is imported.
+Note that invocations are async for consistency whether or not remote data is imported.

 See `src/example.js` for a more elaborate example that reads a file, parses the output and writes back to another file.